sigmf/SigMF/sigmf-spec.md

 If a Compliant SigMF Recording uses this field, it MAY indicate that the Dataset was dynamically generated from the metadata.
-This field MAY NOT be used in conjunction with Non-Compliant Datasets or the `core:dataset` field.
+This field MAY NOT be used in conjunction with Non-Conforming Datasets or the `core:dataset` field.

 ##### The `geolocation` Field

-The `core:geolocation` field in the Global Object is used to store the location of the recording system.
+The `geolocation` field in the Global Object is used to store the location of the recording system.
 The location is stored as a single [RFC 7946](https://www.rfc-editor.org/rfc/rfc7946.txt) GeoJSON `point` object using the convention defined by [RFC 5870](https://www.rfc-editor.org/rfc/rfc5870.txt).
 Per the GeoJSON specification, the point coordinates use the WGS84 coordinate